imransal/GymBox/README.md

  - Hr dividers spanning accross whole section, I want them to be short and thick.
 CSS not updating style.
    - Added margin: 0 auto; to hr and fixed my problem.
 Credit to [Stackoverflow](https://stackoverflow.com/)

- - Hero image only showing boxers arm on mobile device.
+ - Hero image on Home Page only showing boxer's arm on mobile device.
    - Re positioned image to right hand side so the image is now in a position that I like on mobile devices.

  - Space was too big between maps and quotation from Muhammed Ali.